monday8am/nqweenspuzzle/README.md

 - **ViewModel testing** for state transformation and side effects
 - **UI tests** for Compose components and user interactions

+# What's missing or ommited

+- There's not dependency injection for keeping the code simple
+- There's no Queen add / remove animation
+- No sound On/Off toggle (probably needed after some time playing)

 ## Build & Test

-Build and test like a regular Android project.
+Build and test like a regular Android project!